bcgov/citz-imb-outlook-mailmerge/README.md

 ```
 You may be prompted to install a certificate.
 Click 'Yes' to install the certificate.
 This will allow the add-in to run in outlook.
 In future sessions you may be prompted to delete the expired certificate.
 You can safely delete the certificate.
 It will then prompt to install the certificate again.

+You may also be prompted to login.  do so.

 A second cmd window will open and a new instance of outlook will open.
 You can ignore the second cmd window, but don't close it.
 It will take a few minutes for outlook to load.
 Probably long enough to get a coffee, but not to make a pot of coffee.

 4. Once it is loaded, click on an email (any email) and the 'Mail Merge' group will become enabled.